ory/sdk/clients/client/java/docs/OAuth2Api.md

 OAuth 2.0 Device Verification Endpoint

 This is the device user verification endpoint.
-The user is redirected here when trying to login using the device flow.
+The user is redirected here when trying to log in using the device flow.

 ### Example
 ```java